 Yet reparations offer an alluring vision: via a concrete but also symbolic national gesture, we could take a major step toward healing wounds, overcoming the past, and moving together into the future.
 They could counteract the negativity of partisan politics and lead to a happier multiethnic and multiracial society.
 So we need to think through how to bring Americans to comprehend and support a plan for reparations that will help us flourish as a united people.

-Fortunately, a related issue affords us a precious opportunity
+Fortunately, a related issue affords us an excellent opportunity

 It’s not that serious researchers and free-ranging speculators have not proposed explanations.
 But every theory put forward falls well short of true persuasiveness or stumbles over inconvenient facts.
 Here are three anomalies a correct theory should explain.